ufmg-smite/carcara/README.md

 ```

 By default, Carcara will return a checking error when encountering a rule it does not recognize.
 If
-instead you want to ignore such rules, pass the `--ignore-unknown-rules` flag.
+instead you want to ignore such rules, pass the `--skip-unknown-rules` flag.

 The `--strict` flag will enable a "strict checking" mode.
 See the [strict
 checking](#strict-checking) section for more details.